my-mentor/jobs/README.md

 </ul>
 <h2>How to submit</h2>
 <p>Please fork this repo, and send us the link of your own project when you are done.</p>
+<p>Don't use Rails, we want to see how you structure your code within the app :)</p>

 <p>Thank you</p>